Note 2 - Summary of Significant Accounting Policies

 Goodwill and Intangible Assets

 We conducted our annual impairment tests of goodwill as of December 31, 2021.
-As a result of these tests, we had a total impairment charges of $85,169.
+As a result of these tests, we had a total impairment charge of $85,169.

 Intangible assets consist of patents and trademarks, purchased customer contracts, purchased customer and merchant relationships, purchased trade names, purchased technology, non-compete agreements, and software development costs.
 Intangible assets are amortized over the period of estimated benefit using the straight-line method and estimated useful lives ranging fromyear to years.
 No significant residual value is estimated for intangible assets.